yonaiky/MiAppMusica/README.md

 ## To improve functionalities

-> [!Note]
-> Contributions are welcome!
+Contributions are welcome!
 To develop new features or fix bugs, please fork the repository and open a pull request.

 **For more details, please refer to** [the documentation](https://kreate.knighthat.me/dev/getting_started).